 Genetic Risk and Outcome of Psychosis (GROUP) Investigators

-GROUP investigators are: Behrooz Z. Alizadeha, Therese van Amelsvoortg, Agna A. Bartels-Velthuisa, Nico J. van Beverenb,c,d, Richard Bruggemana,l, Wiepke Cahne,k, Lieuwe de Haanf,p, Philippe Delespaulg, Jurjen J. Luykxe,m, Inez Myin-Germeysh, Rene S. Kahne,o, Frederike Schirmbeckf,p, Claudia J.P.
-Simonsg,i, Neeltje E. van Harene,n, Jim van Ose,j, Ruud van Winkelg,h
+GROUP investigators are: Behrooz Z. Alizadeha,p, Therese van Amelsvoortg, Agna A. Bartels-Velthuisa, Nico J. van Beverenb,c,d, Richard Bruggemana,l, Wiepke Cahne,k, Lieuwe de Haanf,o, Philippe Delespaulg, Jurjen J. Luykxe,m, Inez Myin-Germeysh, Rene S. Kahne,n, Frederike Schirmbeckf,o, Claudia J.P.
+Simonsg,i, Jim van Ose,j, Ruud van Winkelg,h

 a University of Groningen, University Medical Center Groningen, University Center for Psychiatry, Rob Giel Research center, The Netherlands;

 b Antes Center for Mental Health Care, Rotterdam, The Netherlands;

 c Erasmus MC, Department of Psychiatry, Rotterdam, The Netherlands;

 d Erasmus MC, Department of Neuroscience, Rotterdam, The Netherlands;

 e University Medical Center Utrecht, Department of Psychiatry, Brain Centre Rudolf Magnus, Utrecht University, Utrecht, The Netherlands;

 f Amsterdam UMC, University of Amsterdam, Department of Psychiatry, Amsterdam, The Netherlands;

 g Maastricht University Medical Center, Department of Psychiatry and Neuropsychology, School for Mental Health and Neuroscience, Maastricht, The Netherlands;